 After you scan your photos so you have digital copies, we suggest uploading them to a cloud storage service (scroll down for more information).
 This means you can access your snaps wherever you are in the world, have a digital copy in case the original photo goes missing and access and share your photos from all kinds of different devices.

-If you want a printer that can print, copy and scan, see our expert guide on the best printers with scanners
+If you want a printer that can print, copy and scan, see our expert guide on the best all-in-one printers.

 2. Buy a specialist photo scanner